 This is a great way to increase your EPC.
 Plus, because you’re relying on organic traffic from your content strategy, your CPC is effectively zero.

-Any purchases made from your content or from the fullscreen landing page will yield 100% of the commission (minus the time spent creating the content).
+Any purchases made from your content or the affiliate product popup will yield 100% of the commission (minus the time spent creating the content).

 We’ve written extensively on how to create a killer content strategy.
 But for affiliate links, try to use the following types of blog or vlog posts:

 - Comparative articles

 - Product reviews